Sudip-HITkolkata/Kingsukh-Guest-House/README.md

 # Kingsukh-Guest-House
-A responsive website for Kingsukh Guest House, built during my Web Developer Internship using HTML, CSS, and JavaScript.
+A responsive website for Kingsukh Guest House, using HTML, CSS, and JavaScript.

 ## Project Scope